2025/26 Write & Roam Journeys

 and here's a short video to tell you more: https://youtu.be/Hwd73ePzpc0?si=CHk5LO57mHBAdHd_

 Why Bhutan?
 My first trip there was in 2006, on a whim, to join a friend who was traveling in Nepal and India.
-Suffice it to say that there were so few tourists there, that when I returned with a group in 2016, a hotel manager remembered me - and my name!
+Suffice it to say that there were so few tourists there that when I returned with a group in 2016, a hotel manager remembered me - and my name!
 I fell in love with the uniqueness of this place.
-Wild white rivers rush around huge boulders, Monks scurry along to prayers and study, Nuns meditate, strangers bow and you feel like you have reached the end of the world — in a good way!
+Wild white rivers rush around huge boulders, monks scurry along to prayers and study, nuns meditate, strangers bow, and you feel like you've reached the end of the world — in a good way!
 On my first trip, my friend Sue and I sat in a shack on the edge of a town, the only place with an internet connection, and tried to send emails home.
 Sometimes it worked, sometimes not.
 That may be the last time I was so disconnected from the world.

 Blessings upon arrival for a magnificent journey.